QCrBox/QCrBox/docs/how_to_guides/deploy_qcrbox_to_a_vm.md

 ```

 Both scripts pick up `GHCR_USER` and `GHCR_TOKEN` from the environment
-automatically; `--ghcr-user` / `--ghcr-token` flags are also accepted if you
+automatically; `--ghcr-user` / `--ghcr-token` flags are also accepted for CI or
-prefer to pass them explicitly (e.g. from a secrets manager or CI).

-The token is forwarded over the encrypted SSH channel to `provision_qcrbox.sh`,
-which runs `docker login ghcr.io` on the VM before pulling images.
-It is never
+secrets-manager use.

+The deploy script forwards the credentials to the VM by writing them to a
+root-only file in `/run` (tmpfs — RAM only, never touches persistent disk),
+sourcing it inside `provision_qcrbox.sh`, then deleting it immediately.
+The
-written to disk on either machine.
+token never appears in a process argument list on either machine.

 If you are running `provision_qcrbox.sh` directly on the VM (without the SSH
 wrapper), set the environment variables there in the same way before calling the